elisezhu123/Crossover_gpt_patch/README.md

 It only works with Crossover 23 nightly build, please not use crossover 22.1 to try

+!!!! you need to create a new bottle in crossover23 first after you patch it, you can no longer create bottle.
 1. Extract the zip package of "dxvk_metal" and replace them with the following directory:
 /Applications/CrossOver.app/Contents/SharedSupport/CrossOver/lib64/wine/dxvk
 2. Extract the zip package  of "dxvk_metal" and replace them with the following directory: